chappers/chappers.github.io/_posts/2015-08-20-genetic-algorithms-parallelism-in-R.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags :
+tags:
 ---

 The easiest way to get some performance gain when using genetic algorithms in R (using the library GA and on Windows) is to set parallel to `snow`.
 This is a documented method, but not exactly clear.

 ```r
 library(GA)